2i2c-org/2i2c-org.github.io/content/posts/hello-world/index.md

 - **Cloud providers**, who wish to help the research and educational community via their infrastructure.
 - **Supporters of open source** who wish to support interactive computing for research and education via a non-profit dedicated to exactly this mission.

-As a non-profit, 2i2c is dedicated to supporting an ecosystem of tools and stakeholders across the open source community, and to ensuring that those tools are well-suited for research and education.
+As a non-profit initiative, 2i2c is dedicated to supporting an ecosystem of tools and stakeholders across the open source community, and to ensuring that those tools are well-suited for research and education.
 We believe strongly in mission-driven work, and non-profit status will ensure that the work that we do is always aligned with our mission and values.

 ## What are we going to do?